 The three types that follow are pictorial logos consisting of a small picture only.
 Such is, probably, the least popular types.
 However, when rationally approached, emblems become hits in buyers’ eyes.
 So, about 6% of companies take the risk and choose such logos.

 The companies that use such symbols are sure known to everyone – Apple with its bitten fruit and Twitter with a flying bluebird.
 As you can understand, a well-designed logo can take a company up to the top and make it one of the most successful in the world.

 Such symbols convey deep sense and ideas allowing clients to form clear associations.
 Yet, there are difficulties in design: first, you’ll need to spend much time creating; second, the idea of your company might not be obvious to clients from the start, so it’s harder to take off; third, you absolutely have to be sure the type you choose will make it.
 But if you’re sure these three items are carefully thought over, don’t hesitate to use this type.

 4. Abstract logos

-The third type is different – basically, the image shows not a ordinary object (an apple, a book or a bird) but an abstract geometric figure.
+The third type is different – basically, the image shows not an ordinary object (an apple, a book, or a bird) but an abstract geometric figure.
 Here, the examples will be the logos of Nike, Reebok, PepsiCo, etc.

 Such logos are pretty easy to create, which is their main advantage.
 The main thing is, they should convey the mood and look good if stamped on your future products.
 It should also be noted that such a type is perfect for international companies.
 In case you plan to sell your products worldwide, it might be difficult to create one and the same logo that will arouse similar emotions in different countries.
 And, if it’s just an abstract symbol, it is such on all continents.
 Plus, colors usually have similar meanings.
 All in all, if you plan to corner the international market, this option is for you.